qianglise/python-for-hpc/content/profile.md

 ## Using ```cProfile``` to investigate performance

-While ```%timeit``` can provide good benchmarking information on single lines or single functions, larger codebases have more complex function hierarchies which require more sofisticated tools to traverse properly.
 Python comes with two [built-in tools](https://docs.python.org/3/library/profile.html) to profile code, which implement the same interface: ```cProfile``` and ```profile```.
 These tools can help to identify performance bottlenecks in the code.